Recovering Structured Data From Superimposed Non-Linear Measurements: Introduction

-A major concern of this work is to analyze the proposed methods (Algorithm~\ref{algo:direct} and Algorithm~\ref{algo:lifting}) with respect to the problem questions stated in \ref{question:intro:samplecomplexity}--\ref{question:intro:nodecount}.
-Our main results in Section~\ref{sec:results} will show that recovery from superimposed, non-linearly distorted measurements \eqref{eq:intro:measurements} becomes indeed feasible in the situation of i.i.d.
-Gaussian measurement vectors and sparse source vectors.
+One of the major concerns of this work is to analyze the proposed methods (Algorithm~\ref{algo:direct} and Algorithm~\ref{algo:lifting}) with respect to the problem questions stated in \ref{question:intro:samplecomplexity}--\ref{question:intro:nodecount}.
+In Section~\ref{sec:results}, we first consider the relatively simple situation of i.i.d.\ Gaussian measurement vectors and sparse source vectors, showing that recovery from superimposed, non-linearly distorted measurements \eqref{eq:intro:measurements} becomes indeed feasible.
 Very roughly speaking, it will turn out that an $s$-sparse vector $\grtr \in \R^n$ can be estimated with accuracy $\delta \in \intvopcl{0}{1}$ if

 and

 These informal statements already give us a first answer to \ref{question:intro:samplecomplexity} and \ref{question:intro:nodecount}: The sample complexity of the direct method \eqref{eq:direct:lasso} does not depend on the node count at all, whereas the respective rate of the lifting method \eqref{eq:lifting:l1l2lasso} scales linearly in $M$.
 Hence, it appears that the direct approach is superior, but in fact, several important configurations of $\fobs_1, \dots, \fobs_M$ are (implicitly) excluded by Theorem~\ref{thm:results:direct} (cf. \ref{question:intro:nonlinear}).
 On the other hand, the lifting method is able to handle most of these situations, with the price of taking more measurements as $M$ grows.